We have one of the largest selections of snowboard boots

 , made of synthetic materials that keep you warm and wick moisture away from your body, should be standard.
 Along with synthetic sock materials like polypropylene, wool is an excellent conductor of heat and keeps your feet extremely dry and warm.
 Cotton socks should be avoided since they don't wick moisture away from your feet, and damp feet = cold feet.
 Thicker socks and wearing 2 pairs of socks places additional material between you and your board and reduces your feel for the snow - the thick outer shell of the boot and the foam inside normally provides plenty of insulation.Shop Snowboard Socks

 Shop all Snowboard BootsLearn more with our other Snowboard Guides:Snowboards – How to Choose & Size ChartKids' Snowboards – Size ChartSnowboards – Rocker TechnologySnowboard Boots – How to Put On Your BootsSnowboard Bindings – How to Choose & Compatibility GuideSnowboarding – How to Get in ShapeThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.

 - Buying boots that are too big.
 See fit section.